Image: Shutterstock

 4. How can computer games foster creativity and encourage children to explore new ideas or interests?

 A blogger and a former IT professional, Charles took his first computer course when he was six.
 Sharing how computer games influenced his career choice, he says, “After going to the first few classes of the computer course, I was totally sold.
-Because I was so amazed at what a computer can do, and more importantly, I was inspired by what I can make the computer do… All I was thinking about was: The computer was fun because I could play games and create my own games on it (i).”
+Because I was so amazed at what a computer can do, and more importantly, I was inspired by what I can make the computer do… All I was thinking about was: The computer was fun because I could play games and create my own games on it (ii).”

 5. Can computer games help children develop specific skills, such as problem-solving, critical thinking, or coding?

-Yes.
-Challenging computer puzzles and trivia games can help children improve their problem-solving and critical-thinking skills.
+Yes, challenging computer puzzles and trivia games can help children improve their problem-solving and critical-thinking skills.
 Various coding games for beginners and amateurs can help children learn coding concepts in a fun and interactive way.

 These readily available, accessible, and “edutaining” computer games for kids could help keep them engaged while learning some new concepts and exciting topics.These can also be included as games to play at school on a computer.
 Some of these games are classic and have been loved for decades.
 So, instead of having your kids glued to mobiles all day, you may try these games to promote constructive screen time.
 The icing on the cake is parents can monitor and pre-set the screen time for their children.
 You could also make changes in the settings, track their progress and choose the games you feel are most appropriate for your children.